Doctor of Occupational Therapy

 Doctor of Occupational Therapy Admissions Requirements

-Bachelor’s Degree: Candidates must have a bachelor’s degree from an accredited institution with a cumulative GPA of 3.0 or higher.
+Bachelor’s Degree: Candidates must have a bachelor’s degree from an accredited institution with an overall cumulative GPA of 3.0 or higher.
 You can apply while you are still enrolled in an undergraduate degree program or while you are completing prerequisite coursework.
 You should submit a plan of study with your application that indicates all remaining courses that will be completed prior to program enrollment.

 GRE: The GRE is no longer required for admission to USAHS Occupational Therapy Program.